Dual carriageway: China

-Many sections of national highwayss in mainland China are built as dual carriageways with partial grade separation.
+Many sections of national highways in mainland China are built as dual carriageways with partial grade separation.
 On some routes, such as China National Highway 106, there is a central reservation.
 Expressways of China are mostly dual carriageways with grade separation, usually with toll collection.

 India

 India has many dual carriageways, most of which are under the control of National Highways Authority of India and some of them are under state and local authorities.
 Expressways, many national highways, and some state highways are built as dual carriageways.
 Many national highways are upgraded to dual carriageways under the Golden Quadrilateral and Bharatmala programmes.
 Major arterial roads in cities are usually dual-carriageways.